 Legal - In the ordinary course of business, the Group is subject to legal actions and complaints.
 The management of the Group believes that the ultimate liability, if any, arising from such legal actions or complaints will not have a material effect on the financial position or results of future operations of the Group.
-There were no material claims against the Group as of 31 December 2012 and 2011.
+As of 31 December 2013 Group has litigation with tax authority amounted to USD 2,422 thousands and other suppliers for amount of USD 197 thousands.
+As of 31 December 2013 the Group also has litigation with banks under: